tamaroning/haribote-lang/README.md

 - This repository contains hrb, haribote-lang interpreter
 - hrb runs in two modes, normal mode and interactive mode (a.k.a.
 REPL)
 - Input source code is converted into internal code
-- and optimized in the following ways :
+- and optimized it in several ways
-    - Constant Folding & Constant Propagation
-    - Removing Unreachable Operations
-    - Peekhole Optimization

-For further information, See [Optimization Strategy](#Optimization Strategy) or [My Blog(ja)](https://tamaron.hatenablog.com/entry/2021/11/20/165929).
+For further information, See [Optimization Strategy](#Optimization-Strategy) or [My Blog(ja)](https://tamaron.hatenablog.com/entry/2021/11/20/165929).

 # Build
 haribote-lang run on Windows, OSX, Linux, UNIX.